fahidjavid/doc-test/docs/home/settings/popular-destinations.md

 ## **Travel Destinations Settings**

-If you want to display **Travel Destinations** on homepage then navigate to **Dashboard > Customize > Home > Travel Destinations**.
+If you want to display **Travel Destinations** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Travel Destinations**.
 You can choose title description and number of Popular Destinations as shown below.

 ![img](../../img/homepage-popular-destinations.png)